Historical

 Egerton

-Castles early youth was spent on the Continent studying in Paris.
+Castle's early youth was spent on the Continent studying in Paris.

 He came to England at the age of sixteen to study at Glasgow University

-followed by time spent at Kings College (London), Trinity (Cambridge),
+followed by time spent at King's College (London), Trinity (Cambridge),

 the Inner Temple, Sandhurst, and Chatham.
-He became, in turns,
+"He became, in turns, student

-Interestingly, he was a free-lance journalist, eventually joining
+he was a free-lance journalist, eventually joining the staff of the

-Review.
-He was vice-president
+old Saturday Review.
+He was vice-president of the Navy

-his wife.
-A contemporary account of Castle described him thusly: Mr.
+A contemporary account of Castle described him thusly: "Mr. Egerton

-even that comfort is denied to him in modern walking dress.
+that comfort is denied to him in modern walking dress.
 His method

 of fence is as graceful and romantic as the construction of his novels.